HarryChang30/redis-go/README.md

 # redis-go

 Redis go implementation by using package library go-redis dependency.

-## License
-MIT.
+Simulating the time process for each operations in redis and it's latency